seanox/aspect-js/manual/en/introduction.md

 DataSource is a NoSQL approach to data storage based on XML data in combination with multilingual data separation, optional aggregation and transformation.
 A combination of the approaches of a read only database and a CMS.

+DataSource is based on static data.
+Therefore, the implementation uses a cache to minimize network access.

-The data is queried via XPath, the result can be concatenated and aggregated and the result can be transformed with XSLT.
+The data is queried via XPath.
+The result can be concatenated and aggregated and the result can be transformed with XSLT.

 [Learn more](datasource.md#datasource)